 This article is for families who are well and are physical distancing.
-If a member of your family is self-isolating because of a coronavirus (COVID-19) diagnosis, you might be able to adapt some of the tips in this article to help you through this situation.
+If a member of your family is self-isolating because of a COVID-19 diagnosis, you might be able to adapt some of the tips in this article to help you through this situation.

-Physical distancing during coronavirus (COVID-19): what it means for your family
+Physical distancing during COVID-19: what it means for your family